Lumi Analysis

 Luckily, the PM at this point managed to wrangle some interviews with key users on the frontline.
 I wrote a question guide that supported the conversation, and the results helped us tweak and add to the foundational documents and wireframes that were underway.
 In many ways, it was confirmation of us being on the right track.

-High-fidelity design
+Hifi design

 Brought the findings to life in the form of a high-fidelity app design, the components of which were sourced from a perfectly organised and editable Figma-based design system.
+I would have loved to test the design with users but unfortunately this wasn't in scope or budget at the time.

 Dashboard mockup